Neco (footballer, born 1964)

-Manoel Carlos de Lima Filho or simply Neco (born 8 January 1964) is a retired Brazilian footballer who played as a winger and a manager.
+Manoel Carlos de Lima Filho or simply Neco (born 8 January 1964) is a Brazilian former footballer, who played as a winger, and a manager.

 He played for Sport Recife in the '80s as one of the heroes of the red-black Pernambuco in winning the Union Cup 1987.
 After this he was a manager.

 He commanded the Salgueiro, in the years 2008 and 2009.
 He was still in Ypiranga and Petrolina, returning as coach of Willow in 2013.
 Neco took over after the fall of Marcelo Martelotte due to poor results in Serie B.